 Traffic Shaping and Policing.
-The cloud provider may need to do shaping and policing on the aggregate traffic of each of its hundreds of customers, which perfectly fits within the capabilities of a commodity switch.
-However, the cloud provider may want to further allow customers to specify per-VM traffic shaping and policing rules for their virtual networks on the cloud.
-This can result in several million traffic shaping and policing rules across all customers, which can no longer be supported by a commodity switch, and needs to be implemented in software using approaches similar to [19, 20].
+The cloud providers may need to do shaping and policing on the aggregate traffic of each of their hundreds of customers, which perfectly fits within the capabilities of a commodity switch.
+However, they may want to further allow customers to specify per-VM traffic shaping and policing rules for their virtual networks on the cloud.
+This can result in millions of traffic shaping and policing rules across all customers, which can no longer be supported by a commodity switch, and needs to be implemented in software using approaches similar to [22, 23].

 Access Control Lists (ACLs).
 Cloud providers may want to enable customers to specify access control lists (ACLs) for traffic between their on-premise network and virtual networks on the cloud.
 A typical commodity switch can only handle a few thousand access control rules, which is not enough for the possibly hundreds of customers connecting to the cloud's edge.
-Thus, we can use the software data plane on the server to fit all the ACLs at the edge, and use the ACL tables on the switch to cache the most used entries using approaches similar to [14].
+Thus, we can use the software data plane on the server to fit all the ACLs at the edge, and use the ACL tables on the switch to cache the most used entries using approaches similar to [16].